 Let's begin here:

 Imagine you have 90 days to live from today.
-You are the same person you are right now: same age, same level of health, same standard of living, etc. The only aspect that may be unique to your current reality is that 3 months from today, you will die.
+You are the same person you are right now: same age, same level of health, same standard of living, etc. The only aspect that may be unique to your current reality is that 3 months from today, you will take your last breath.

 For this exercise, assume your death will come after an undetermined decline in health.
 It’s unknown how long that transition may take from how you feel today until your steady decline leads you ever-closer to the day you pass.
 You may assume your decline will result in eventually being bed-bound, in the care of others.